MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.zh-TW/Teams/teams-exploratory.md

 - m365initiative-deployteams
 appliesto:
 - Microsoft Teams
-ms.openlocfilehash: 0a9069a0ab86c043749f24b5c7b19d2e4ff6280b
+ms.openlocfilehash: a5124c36b48c4cd8d6d2a466cbdc46c962b9aa11
-ms.sourcegitcommit: 173bdbaea41893d39a951d79d050526b897044d5
+ms.sourcegitcommit: 6e85f3f70f8488ab827ac352c0f324b6dfd4b856
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: zh-TW
-ms.lasthandoff: 08/07/2022
+ms.lasthandoff: 10/04/2022
-ms.locfileid: "67268838"
+ms.locfileid: "68376841"
 ---
 # <a name="manage-the-microsoft-teams-exploratory-license"></a>管理 Microsoft Teams Exploratory 授權

-Microsoft Teams Exploratory 體驗可讓貴組織中擁有 Azure Active Directory (Azure AD) 和未取得 Teams 授權的使用者起始 Teams 探勘體驗。系統管理員可以為其組織中的使用者開啟或關閉這項功能。
+The Microsoft Teams Exploratory experience lets users in your organization who have Azure Active Directory (Azure AD) and aren't licensed for Teams initiate an exploratory experience of Teams.
+Admins can switch this feature on or off for users in their organization.

 ## <a name="whats-in-the-teams-exploratory-experience"></a>Microsoft Teams Exploratory 體驗有什麼內容